 Talk about counterproductive!

-Microsoft Teams enhances productivity, because it is not email.
-Teams allows us to separate that point-in-time communication of email and move some of our more urgent conversations into Teams for instant or synchronous communication.
-Or, simply put, the “Chat” tab in Microsoft Teams lets you send a quick message to someone, without having to send an email.
+Microsoft Teams enhances productivity because it is not email.
+Teams allow us to separate that point-in-time communication of email and move some of our more urgent conversations into Teams for instant or synchronous communication.
+Or, simply put, the “Chat” tab in Microsoft Teams lets you send a quick message to someone without having to send an email.

-This “Chat” tab also allows you to separate those you frequently communicate with from others, and create contact groups so that you can separate or easily find people that you need to communicate with on a frequent basis.
+This “Chat” tab also allows you to separate those you frequently communicate with from others and create contact groups to separate or easily find people with whom you need to communicate frequently.

 3. Mobile Capabilities